kellan/laughingmeme/_posts/asides/2005-12-08-tom-tomorrow-on-the-times-unhealthy-addiction-to-madeleines-and-proust.md

 ---
 id: 3150
-title: 'Tom Tomorrow on the Times&#8217; unhealthy addiction to madeleines (and Proust)'
+title: 'Tom Tomorrow on the Times unhealthy addiction to madeleines (and Proust)'
 date: '2005-12-08T12:47:00+00:00'
 author: Kellan
 layout: post